-This blog is contributed by Heidi Kalish, Burtch Works’ analytics recruiting expert that specializes in the financial services industry
+This blog is contributed by Burtch Works’ analytics recruiting team that specializes in the financial services industry.

 As analytical methods continue to make their presence felt in the financial services industry, I’ve noticed a growing trend among analytics professionals and data scientists that I speak to.
 Increasingly, many of these job seekers, who are quantitative specialists working in financial services, have expressed that the main reason they’re on the market is because they feel their company is not doing enough to keep up with changes in analytics.

 The Struggle to Stay Current in Financial Services

 A common refrain that I hear from professionals I work with is something like, “My company isn’t cutting-edge, or even trying to keep up with new developments, and I’m afraid that if I don’t keep up with all these changes, my skills are going to be completely out-of-date.”

 This professional’s company might exclusively use SAS for analytics because that’s what they have in place and it would take a lot of time and money to change that, but as a result these professionals feel like they aren’t able to learn some of the newer technology that is becoming available.
 Not only does this have the potential to stymie a professional’s career growth, but when they finally do go on the market, their skills might not be as marketable anymore.

 This also puts companies in the position of losing out on the rewards that more innovative analytics approaches can add to the bottom line, and puts them at risk of losing top analytics and data science talent.
 With the buzz surrounding US FinTech companies creating an uptick in investments, traditional financial firms that are resistant to change their legacy systems risk being left behind, and quantitative professionals are taking notice.